Free TOON Formatter Online

 Yes.
 Formatting runs entirely in your browser.
 No data is sent to any server.
 You can confirm this by opening your browser's Network tab while using the tool.

-TOON is more compact and uses fewer tokens.
-JSON is universal and widely supported.
-Use TOON for LLM contexts; use JSON for general APIs and config.
+TOON is more compact and uses fewer tokens — great for LLM prompts and AI API calls.
+JSON is universal and supported everywhere.
+Use TOON when token budget matters; use JSON for general APIs and config files.

 Can I convert TOON to JSON?

 Yes.
-Use the TOON to JSON tool.
-The conversion preserves structure and data.
+Use the TOON to JSON tool linked in Related Tools.
+The conversion preserves the full structure and values.

 What if my TOON is invalid?

-The tool will show a parse error.
-Use the TOON Validator to get detailed error messages and fix syntax issues.
+The formatter will show a parse error.
+Use the TOON Validator to get detailed error messages with line and position so you can pinpoint and fix the issue.

 Does formatting change the data?

 No. Only whitespace and indentation change.
-The structure and values stay the same.
-Formatted TOON is equivalent to the original.
+The structure and values stay exactly the same.
+Formatted TOON is semantically identical to the original.